Qafny: A Quantum-Program Verifier: Introduction

-We propose \qafny, a framework that enables programmers to develop and verify \emph{quantum programs} based on the marriage of quantum program semantics and classical automated verification infrastructure.
-It has several elements, as shown in \Cref{fig:arch}.
-The core is a strongly typed, flow-sensitive imperative quantum language \qafny, admitting a classical separation-logic-style proof system, in which users specify quantum programs and input the properties to be verified as pre- and post-conditions and loop invariants.
-The programs and properties are defined in \qafny and verified by compiling to a classical Hoare/separation logic framework.
-Furthermore, \qafny programs can be compiled to quantum circuits and run on a quantum computer via the \qafny to \sqir and \sqir to OpenQASM 2.0 \cite{Cross2017} compilers.
-Usually, quantum programs are components of \emph{hybrid classical-quantum} (HCQ) programs, so the compiled \qafny code can also be a library function called by an HCQ program defined, for example, in Dafny \cite{10.1007/978-3-642-17511-4_20}.
+We present \qafny, a framework that enables programmers to develop and verify \emph{quantum programs} based on quantum program semantics and classical automated verification infrastructure.
+It has several elements (\Cref{fig:arch}).
+The core is a strongly typed, flow-sensitive imperative quantum language \qafny, admitting a classical separation-logic-style proof system, in which users specify quantum programs and input the properties to be verified as pre- and post-conditions and loop invariants, such as GHZ, Quantum Walk, and Shor's algorithm. \qafny programs and specifications are verified via translation to a classical Hoare/separation logic framework implemented in the Dafny program verifier~\cite{dafnyref}. \qafny programs may also be compiled into quantum circuits and run on a quantum computer via the \qafny to \sqir and \sqir to OpenQASM 2.0 \cite{Cross2017} compilers (\Cref{sec:vqir-compilation}).
+Quantum programs can be components of \emph{hybrid classical-quantum} (HCQ) programs, so the compiled \qafny code can also be a library function called by an HCQ program defined.
+For example, one can extract the compiled Dafny program to a programming language, such as C\#, PHP, and Java, and utilize quantum programs compiled from \qafny to OpenQASM \cite{10.1007/978-3-642-17511-4_20}.